 About the Fibroid Care Center

-Mount Sinai Medical Center is one of the few hospitals nationwide with a dedicated Fibroid Care Center.
+Mount Sinai Health System is one of the few hospitals nationwide with a dedicated Fibroid Care Center.
 Founded by Harold Mitty, MD, FSIR, emeritus Division Chief, the Division of Interventional Radiology at Mount Sinai was one of the first in the country to employ non-surgical treatment for uterine fibroids.
 Our goals are to provide women with the information they need to determine the optimal fibroid treatment and offer the safest and most effective therapies available.
 The Director of the Fibroid Care Center at Mount Sinai, Dr. Scott Nowakowski is a vascular and interventional radiologist who specializes in treating patients with uterine fibroids.

 Uterine fibroids are benign tumors which can cause symptoms such as excessive bleeding, pain, and disfigurement.
 If left untreated, the symptoms can persist until menopause, which severely impacts the patient's quality of life.
 Uterine Fibroids affect approximately 25 million women in the U.S. each year, and approximately six million of them are symptomatic enough to see their doctor.
 Additionally, it is estimated that of the 600,000 hysterectomies performed in the U.S. each year, 200,000 - 300,000 are due to symptomatic uterine fibroids.